 From a gorgeous afternoon tea to the exclusive cocktail menu with a twist.
 The bar also includes something called dessert cocktails, like the Chocolate Martini pure ambience is created by a live DJ on a Friday evening to late, and calming vocalists from 9am on a Saturday.

-Perfect for the Friday night date, Sunday lunch with the family or afternoon tea with the grandparents, Sky By The Water is a great restaurant for any occasion with a view that everyone should see.
+Perfect for the Friday night date, Sunday lunch with the family or afternoon tea with the grandparents, Sky By The Water is one of the best restaurants and rooftop bars in Birmingham for any occasion with a view that everyone should see.

 The Button Factory is a restoration of one of the city of Birmingham’s traditional factory buildings.
 If you come here you will view a piece of Birmingham history, the original character remains untouched and this is part of the appeal and charm.